-plywood, synthetic polymer paint, feathers and metal
+plywood, synthetic polymer paint, feathers, metal

 65.0 x 70.0 x 70.0 cm